theophilusx/Arcis/README.md

 This software is still very much in development.
 In fact, it is changing quite quickly.
 Things which are complete include

-- User Management.
++ User Management.
 You can add new users, set their password and change their role etc
- - Uploading host data file.
-You can upload a master data file containing detials of hosts in the network
++ hosts in the network
- - Add host grouping regular expressions.
++ Add host grouping regular expressions.
 In a large network, it is useful to break hosts up into groups and sub-groups.
 The system supports defining of regular expressions which can be used to group hosts
- - Display details of hosts.
++ Display details of hosts.
 Uses a tab and menu system with content which can be collapsed or expanded

 Currently, I'm working on moving from a session based authentication and